ewized/base-elements/README.md

 > npm run dev

-Just serve the `docs/` folder from a standard http server, GitHub pages will host the bundled version for demoing the master branch.
+Just serve the `public/` folder from a standard http server, after you ran the command above.
+GitHub Pages will host the bundled version for demoing the master branch.
 For serving locally use [Web Server for Chrome](https://chrome.google.com/webstore/detail/web-server-for-chrome/ofhbbkphhbklhfoeikjpcbhemlocgigb/related?hl=en).
+Or you could install `npm install -g serve` and then run `serve public/`.

 ## License